Giuseppina Gagliano Family Wellness Grant

 - The Grant is open to Canadian registered charities that support family well-being, including but not limited to, shelter, physical health, mental health, education, childcare and financial stability.

-- Each year, the Grant will provide one organization with a $2,000 donation and a full-page ad in their choice of an SJC Media magazine (Toronto Life, Maclean’s, Chatelaine, Today’s Parent HELLO!
-Canada or FASHION) to raise awareness about their cause (up to $28,000 value).
+- Each year, the Grant will provide one organization with a $2,000 donation and two full-page print ads in their choice of SJC Media magazine (Toronto Life, Maclean’s, Chatelaine, Canadian Business, Today’s Parent HELLO!
+Canada or FASHION) to raise awareness about their cause (up to $50,000 value).

 - If you have any questions about the Grant eligibility or process, please email firstname.lastname@example.org.